Geometric Planar Networks on Bichromatic Points

 The next lemma completes the induction step for showing the construction of the path for the level $l$ block.

 \begin{lemma} A non-crossing Hamiltonian path for the level $l$ block $S$ can be computed that satisfies the two invariants. \end{lemma}

 \begin{proof} First, we compute the path $T_t$ for the points in $\cup_{j=1}^{t} S_j$ using the construction in Lemma \ref{lem:blockchain}.
 Let $u_1,v_1$ be the endpoints of $T_t$ such that $u_1<v_1$.
 Note that as mentioned before $S=(\cup_{j=1}^{t} S_j)\cup \{u,v\}$.
-WLOG, assume the color of $u$ and $v$ is red and blue, respectively.
+Without loss of generality, assume the color of $u$ and $v$ is red and blue, respectively.
 The other case can be handled similarly.
-Now, there can be two cases. \paragraph{\emph{\textit{$1.$ $u_1$ is red and $v_1$ is blue.}}} We add the edge $(u_1,v)$ with $T_{t}\cup \{(u,v)\}$ to get the path for $S$ (see Figure \ref{fig:fig5}(a)).
+Now, there can be two cases.

+\paragraph{\emph{\textit{$1.$ $u_1$ is red and $v_1$ is blue.}}} We add the edge $(u_1,v)$ with $T_{t}\cup \{(u,v)\}$ to get the path for $S$ (see Figure \ref{fig:fig5}(a)).
 From the second invariant for $T_t$ it follows that, for $v_1$, all the edges of $T_{t}$ whose endpoints are on both sides of $v_1$ must lie on the same side of $H$.
 Thus, if those edges lie above, we draw the edges $(u_1,v),(u,v)$ above $H$.
 Otherwise, we draw $(u_1,v),(u,v)$ below $H$.
 Thus, the second invariant is satisfied.
 Also, note that $u$ is an endpoint of the new path which is the first point of $S$.
-Hence, both the invariants are satisfied. \paragraph{\emph{\textit{$2.$ $u_1$ is blue and $v_1$ is red.}}} We add the edge $(v_1,v)$ with $T_{t}\cup \{(u,v)\}$ to get the path for $S$ (see Figure \ref{fig:fig5}(b)).
+Hence, both the invariants are satisfied.

+\paragraph{\emph{\textit{$2.$ $u_1$ is blue and $v_1$ is red.}}} We add the edge $(v_1,v)$ with $T_{t}\cup \{(u,v)\}$ to get the path for $S$ (see Figure \ref{fig:fig5}(b)).
 From the second invariant for $T_t$ it follows that, for $v_1$, all the edges of $T_{t}$ whose endpoints are on both sides of $v_1$ must lie on the same side of $H$.